 Learn more about identifying legitimate calls from Google.

-The Google Assistant will only call you when a customer wants to book an appointment or when it needs to check your business hours.
-The Assistant will avoid calling you during late night and early morning hours.
+Google Assistant will only call you when a customer wants to book an appointment or when it needs to check your business hours or the status of in-demand inventory.
+Assistant will avoid calling you during late night and early morning hours.

 How do I update my business information on Google?